Below you will find a complete list of the universities that participated in NSAC Conference 2017. Click a logo to learn more about the university.

 Alice Parrott joined the University of Oxford as a Student Recruitment Officer in 2016.
 She focuses on applications from Europe, and is therefore particularly well-equipped to guide NSAC participants.
 Since graduating with a degree in Anthropology and Development Studies from the University of Sussex, Alice has gained considerable experience within the education sector, including roles in career advices, schools liaison and student support.

 Sciences Po, which offers programmes taught in French and English, is France's leading university in the field of Political science and it is ranked as the world's 4th best school within this field in the QS University rankings.
 The alumni of Sciences Po includes a lot of notable public figures, such as seven of the last eight French presidents, heads of international organisations such as WTO, IMF and the UN, and six CEO’s of France’s 40 largest companies.
-The university is renowned for its several dual degree programmes with distinguished partner institutions - many of which also will be represented at NSAC 2017.
-This means that participants at the conference will have an unique opportunity to discover truly international study abroad possibilities by meeting both ends of various dual degree programs.
-Returning to NSAC once again to represent Sciences Po, will be Cécile Marin.
+The university is renowned for its several dual degree programmes with distinguished partner institutions - many of which also were represented at the NSAC Conference 2017.
+Dual Degree Programs are often considered being the improved version of Exchange Programs, and therefore Sciences Po truly is a good choice for the ambitious Nordic student.
+For the second year in a row Cécile Marin represented Sciences Po at the conference.

 Cécile has several years of experience working with recruitment of international students and international relations at Science Po Paris, ENSTA ParisTech and Université Panthéon Assas.
 At Science Po Paris, she is leading cooperation projects with Russia, Northern Europe and the UK and is therefore familiar with the concerns and questions of Nordic students.
 She holds two Master's degrees: One in international relations from Science Po and one in International Studies from INALCO, where she currently also is a PhD student.

 London Business School is one of the most prestigious business school in the world.
 Located in the heart of London, it draws on the cultural diversity and dynamics of the financial capital city of Europe.
 It is consistently ranked as one of the best business schools in the world and was in 2016 ranked 1st in Europe by the Financial Times and 2nd by QS World University Ranking in business and management studies.
 Since LBS only offers studies at the postgraduate level, the institution will be of most interest to undergraduate business students as well as undergraduates from other fields looking to pursue an masters degree after graduation.
-Nicoleta Chiriac, Recruitment and Admissions Manager at LBS, will speak about the university, its programs and the admissions process.
+Nicoleta Chiriac, Recruitment and Admissions Manager at LBS, represented the University for the second year in a row at the NSAC Conference.

 Nicoleta Chiriac holds a BA in Law and Business from the University of Greenwich.
 Nicoleta has several years of experience working with recent university graduates at the University of Greenwich and currently London Business School.
 At London Business School, she leads European recruitment for the Early Career Programmes (Masters in Management, Global Masters in Management and Masters in Financial Analysis) and is therefore familiar with any questions and concerns from European students.

 Samantha Fossey has received her bachelor’s as well as her master’s degree at the University of Melbourne, where she has also been employed for more than 5 years.
-With years of experience within international recruitment, she is well-equipped to ask any and all of your questions regarding studies at the University of Melbourne.
+With years of experience within international recruitment, she was well-equiped for answering all of the questions from the curious participants at the conference.

 University College London is the oldest university in London has ever since its founding been considered among the absolute best research institutions in the country.
+In 2017, UCL ranked number 7 in the world in QS World University Rankings.
 UCL is an international university with more than a one-third of the university's students being international, hailing from approximately 150 different countries.
 The list of alumni of UCL includes the famous inventor Alexander Graham Bell, one of the co-discoverers of DNA’s structure, Francis Crick, and and a total of 29 Nobel prize laureates.
 Furthermore is UCL academics responsible for the discovery of five naturally occurring noble gases, co-discovery of hormones, invention of the vacuum tube and much more.
 The university’s Latin motto translates to ‘Let all come who by merit deserve the most reward.’, which perfectly fits the achievements of the university's students, staff and alumni.
-This year, UCL will be represented by Benjamin Harris.
+This year, UCL was represented by Benjamin Harris.

-Ben Harris joined UCL in February 2016 and is responsible for the university’s recruitment and marketing across Europe.
+Benjamin Harris joined UCL in February 2016 and is responsible for the university’s recruitment and marketing across Europe.
 Ben therefore often presents to European students one day and meet with one of UCL’s worldwide partner universities the next.
-Before joining UCL, Ben was employed at Imperial College Business School, where he was responsible for recruiting students to MBA and MSc programmes.
-Given his extensive experience with student recruitment, Ben is well-equipped to answer any questions regarding University College London.
+Before joining UCL, Ben was employed at Imperial College Business School, where he was responsible for recruiting students to MBA and MSc programs.

 Rod has been responsible for the recruitment, selection and enrollment of MBA students at MIT Sloan School since 1988.
-Rod, who has attended the NSAC conference several times before, will speak about the school’s admission process, its programs and the university itself.
+Rod, who has attended the NSAC conference several times before, informed the participants about the school’s admission process, its programs and the university itself.
 In the past, Rod has facilitated both professional and educational opportunities for NSAC participants and team members.
-Since MIT Sloan only offers postgraduate programs, their presentation will be of particular interest to current business school students or students from other faculties looking to pursue an MBA.
+Since MIT Sloan only offers postgraduate programs, their presentation was primarily directed at current business school students or students from other faculties looking to pursue an MBA.

 New York University is a world-wide university and operates universities such as NYU Abu Dhabi and NYU Shanghai.
 NYU also operates multiple educational centres across the entire world.
 Among the faculty and alumni are 37 Nobel Laureates and its alumni includes heads of states, royalty, influential mathematicians, inventors, media figures, CEOs of Fortune 500 companies and even astronauts.
 At NYU, Abu Dhabi, students who receive an offer of admission will also receive a financial aid decision at about the same time, due to the University's commitment to ensuring students and student families take on no debt in financing their education.
 In order to commit to this principle, the university practices a need-blind admission.
 According to recent data, there is roughly an $30,000 average in scholarship grants/awards for first-year students.

-Mikael Perreau will be representing New York University and NYU Abu Dhabi at this year's conference.
+Mikael Perreau represented New York University and NYU Abu Dhabi at this year's conference.
 Mikael Perreau graduated from UCLA with a Bachelor of Arts in Political Science and he currently works as the Senior Assistant Director of Admissions at New York University, where he is responsible for international outreach and admissions for NYU and NYU Abu Dhabi.
-Acting as one of the primary contacts for NYU and NYU Abu Dhabi admissions, Mikael Perreau will be fully capable of answering any questions regarding the university itself and its admission process.
+Acting as one of the primary contacts for NYU and NYU Abu Dhabi admissions, Mikael Perreau was able to help many ambitious students at NSAC 2017.

 Kristy, who studied languages at Cambridge University herself, has been working in Cambridge University admissions and outreach for more than eight years, where she has been finding and helping students from the entire world, who are interested in studying for an undergraduate degree at Cambridge University.
-Kristy has supported numerous international students by email correspondences, visits and applicant support, and is keen do the same for NSAC 2017 participants.
+Kristy has supported numerous international students by email correspondences, visits and applicant support, and did the same for the NSAC Conference 2017 participants.

 Maki holds a bachelor degree in Commerce with a specialization in Marketing from UBC, where she also has been working at for the past 20 years.
-Being the International Recruiting and adviser for Undergraduate programs, Maki travels and recruits students from all over the world, and is happy to advise and answer any questions regarding UBC.
+She is the International Recruiting and adviser for Undergraduate programs, and travels and recruits students from all over the world.

 Highly ranked in both UK and international league tables, the University of St Andrews has teaching and research very much at its heart.
 Steeped in tradition with a global outlook and one of the highest levels of student satisfaction in the UK, St Andrews offers postgraduate students excellent research-based teaching in a welcoming and international community.